 One lives by fate, luck, and chance or by the simple creed, "God is in control."
-I was walking through the pages of Genesis yesterday when I saw this afresh.
-The people of God had an absolute certainty that God was large and in charge:
+I saw this afresh walking through the pages of Genesis.
+The people of God were absolutely certain God was large and in charge:

-I read Valenti's memoir last week.
-This Time, This Place: My Life in War, the White House, and Hollywood is a riveting account of a fascinating life.
-I thoroughly enjoyed it and gleaned life and leadership lessons in page after page.
+Valenti's memoir, This Time, This Place: My Life in War, the White House, and Hollywood is a riveting account of a fascinating life.
+I thoroughly enjoyed it!
+I gleaned life and leadership lessons in page after page.
 That said, Valenti's perspective on life and who guides it was noticeably different from what I read in Genesis:

-Life is unpredictable, at least from my vantage point.
+Life is unpredictable.
 The question is whether the Holy Trinity of Father, Son, and Spirit conspire for my good and God's glory or the unholy trinity of fate, luck, and chance play me like a deck of cards, a game of jacks, or a roll of the dice.